Whaddup A.. '?!: "Tak Ada Logika"

 "Tak Ada Logika" (English: No Logic) is a dance pop song incorporating with R&B and Arabic music elements.
 The song was released as the third single, and instantly became a hit and one of her several signature songs.
 The song won multiple awards, most notably Anugerah Musik Indonesia, which it won in Best R&B Production for Solo, Duo, or Group category.
 Agnes hits A5 in full chest voice.

 Accolades

-At the 10th Annual Anugerah Musik Indonesia, the album and single subsequently earning most nominations with ten and winning four awards, including Best Pop Female Solo Artist for "Tanpa Kekasihku", Best R&B Production Work for "Bukan Milikmu Lagi", etc. and nominated for Best Pop Album and Best of the Best Album.
+At the 10th Annual Anugerah Musik Indonesia, the album and single earned most nominations with ten and winning four awards, including Best Pop Female Solo Artist for "Tanpa Kekasihku", Best R&B Production Work for "Bukan Milikmu Lagi", etc. and nominated for Best Pop Album and Best of the Best Album.
 A single "Tak Ada Logika" managing to earning a Most Favorite Female award and nominated for Best Video of the Year at the 2006 MTV Indonesia Awards.